-Two of the 1240i input terminals are provided for jogging the motor.
+Two of the 3540i input terminals are provided for jogging the motor.
 The inputs are labeled "JOG CW" and "JOG CCW".
 Activating one of the inputs commands the drive to move the motor at a pre-designated speed until the contact is opened.
 A relay or mechanical switch can be used to activate the jog inputs.
-5-24 volt circuitry can be used.
+5-24 volt circuitry can also be used.
 The schematic diagram of the input circuit is shown below.

-If you're using a switch or relay, wire one end to the JOG input and the other to the power supply negative (-) terminal.
-Then connect the COM input to the power supply positive (+) terminal.
+If you're using a switch or relay, wire one end to the JOG input and the other to the power supply - terminal.
+Then connect the COM and power supply + terminals.